-Step 1: Generating Self-Signed Certificates Using the utils.CertGen Utility

-- Step 2: Creating an Identity Keystore Using the utils.ImportPrivateKey Utility - Step 3: Creating a Trust Keystore Using the Keytool Utility - Step 4: Configuring Node Manager to Use the Custom Keystores
+- Step 1: Generating Self-Signed Certificates Using the utils.CertGen Utility - Step 2: Creating an Identity Keystore Using the utils.ImportPrivateKey Utility - Step 3: Creating a Trust Keystore Using the Keytool Utility - Step 4: Configuring Node Manager to Use the Custom Keystores

-7.2.1 Generating Self-Signed Certificates Using the utils.CertGen Utility
+7.3.1 Generating Self-Signed Certificates Using the utils.CertGen Utility

 Follow these steps to create self-signed certificates on SOAHOST1.mycompany.com.
 These certificates should be created using the network name/alias.
-For information on on using trust CA certificates instead, see "Configuring Identity and Trust" in Oracle Fusion Middleware Securing Oracle WebLogic Server.
+When a server is using a virtual hostname it is implied that the server can be migrated from one node to another.
+Consequently, the directory where keystores and trust keystores are maintained ideally must be located on a shared storage that is accessible from the failover node.
+For information on using trust CA certificates instead, see "Configuring Identity and Trust" in Oracle Fusion Middleware Securing Oracle WebLogic Server.

-Set up your environment by running the WL HOME/server/bin/setWLSEnv.sh script:
+1. Set up your environment by running the WL HOME/server/bin/setWLSEnv.sh script: